Annual Technical Report 2006 on Industrial Design Information Activities submitted by Republic of Korea (SCIT/ATR/ID/2006/KR)

 Korea Industrial Property Rights Information Service

-Since January 2001, we have offered domestic trademark information free of charge through the Korea Industrial Property Rights Information Service (KIPRIS), which is a specialized IPR information service provided by KIPI.
-The service also covers up-to-date information on the legal status of industrial design applications, as well as full text of registered trademarks back to 1950, prior registration from 1996, gazette data in TIFF/PDF/SGML format from 1998.
+Since January 2001, we have offered domestic industrial design information free of charge through the Korea Industrial Property Rights Information Service (KIPRIS), which is a specialized IPR information service provided by KIPI.
+The service also covers up-to-date information on the legal status of industrial design applications, as well as full text of registered designs back to 1950, prior registration from 1996, gazette data in TIFF/PDF/SGML format from 1998.

 VII.
 Matters concerning mutual exchange of industrial design documentation and information